Updated on January 21, 2020 by Asher Fergusson

 9) NordVPN – Many countries in Asia will censor and have surveillance on your internet activities restricting the use of websites such as Facebook and Netflix.
 With NordVPN, you can simultaneously connect on six different devices with security protection and access to any website in the world.

-Other packing list items to consider bringing to the Philippines
+Other Philippines packing list items to consider bringing

 Antibacterial hand wipes